aws-solutions/media-insights-on-aws/IMPLEMENTATION_GUIDE.md

     }
     ```
   Returns:
-  * A dict mapping keys to the corresponding workflow execution created including the WorkflowExecutionId, the AWS queue and state machine resources assiciated with the workflow execution and the current execution status of the workflow.
+  * A dict mapping keys to the corresponding workflow execution created including the WorkflowExecutionId, the AWS queue and state machine resources associated with the workflow execution and the current execution status of the workflow.

   Raises:
   * 200: The workflow execution was created successfully.